AsterAether/CharacterCustomizer/config_values.md

 * **FlamethrowerBeginSkillCooldownOnSkillEnd:** Flamethrower: Whether or not the cooldown waits until it leaves the set state
 * **FlamethrowerCanceledFromSprinting:** Flamethrower: Sprinting will actively cancel this ability.
 * **FlamethrowerDuration:** The duration of the flamethrower
 * **FlamethrowerDurationScaleCoefficient:** The coefficient for flame thrower scaling.
-Formula: Coeff * (ATKSP - 1) * duration.
-Minimum of 0.5 seconds.
+Formula: Duration - Coeff * (ATKSP - 1) * Duration.
+Minimum of FlamethrowerMinimalDuration seconds.
 * **FlamethrowerDurationScaleDownWithAttackSpeed:** If the flame thrower duration should get shorter with more attack speed.
 Needs FlamethrowerDurationScaleCoefficient to be set.
 * **FlamethrowerIgnitePercentChance:** The change to ignite per proc in percent.
 * **FlamethrowerIsBullets:** Flamethrower: Whether or not it has bullet reload behavior
 * **FlamethrowerIsCombatSkill:** Flamethrower: Whether or not this is considered a combat skill.
 * **FlamethrowerMaxDistance:** The max distance of the Flamethrower
+* **FlamethrowerMinimalDuration:** The minimal duration of the flamethrower
 * **FlamethrowerMustKeyPress:** Flamethrower: The skill can't be activated if the key is held.
 * **FlamethrowerNoSprint:** Flamethrower: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FlamethrowerProcCoefficientPerTick:** The coefficient for items per proc of the flamethrower.